swflynn/Chem131_UCI/Chem131_C_2017/Lecture_notes/README.md

 The Laws of Thermodynamics, Partition Functions, Expectation Values, and Boltzman Statistics.

 ### Lecture 4:
-Ideal Gas, Particle in a Box, Connecting Partition Function to Themral de Broglie Wavelength, and Stirling's Approximation for Factorials.
+Ideal Gas, Particle in a Box, Connecting Partition Function to Thermal de Broglie Wavelength, and Stirling's Approximation for Factorials.

 ### Lecture 5:
 The Gamma Function, Stirling's Approximation, and the Start of standard Thermodynamics.